-Finding the right words when talking to your kids about a difficult subject is not something that just affects people who have gone through family cases.
-This is a problem that can impact families of all sorts, who are going through a variety of difficult circumstances.
+Finding the right words when talking to your kids about a complex subject does not affect people who have gone through family cases.
+This is a problem that can impact families of all sorts who are going through various rugged circumstances.
 However, just because something is difficult does not mean that you can sidestep that experience altogether.
-You need to be able to talk to your kids about their life and yours, and about how your ex-spouse will work with you when raising your kids.
+You need to be able to talk to your kids about their life and yours and about how your ex-spouse will work with you when raising your kids.

-Here are some tips that I can share with you on how to talk to your kids about the situation involving you and your ex-spouse.
+Here are some tips that I can share with you on talking to your kids about the situation involving you and your ex-spouse.
 These are tips that I have learned from talking to many people who have gone through similar situations as you over the past few years.
-Whie your situation may not be exactly the same as anyone else's I think you can learn a great deal from the experiences of other people.
+While your situation may not be the same as anyone else's, I think you can learn a great deal from other people's experiences.

 First, you need to be honest with your kids above everything else.
-What has happened to your family and what your plans are for your family moving forward need to be discussed?
-However, there are some major caveats that I also need to share with you on this subject.
-First, remember that the age of your child will impact how much you tell him or her.
-A five-year-old cannot be talked to about subjects like this in the same way that a fifteen-year-old can.
+What has happened to your family, and what do your plans for moving forward need to be discussed?
+However, there are some significant caveats that I also need to share with you on this subject.
+First, remember that the age of your child will impact how much you tell them.
+A five-year-old cannot be talked to about topics like this in the same way that a fifteen-year-old can.
 Keep this in mind when having this discussion.

-The other big thing to keep in mind when having a talk like this with your child is that you need to carefully choose the language that you use.
-Letting snide or snarky comments come out about your ex-spouse will confuse your child and may even anger him or her.
+The other big thing to keep in mind when talking like this with your child is that you need to choose the language you use carefully.
+Letting snide or snarky comments come out about your ex-spouse will confuse your child and may even anger them.
 The purpose of having an honest conversation with your child is to reaffirm your love and promote a sense of stability in their life.
 Dragging your ex-spouse's name through the mud will not accomplish either of these objectives.

 Love, love, love

-Whether your child shows it or not, he or she craves your love, your approval and your time.
-These things can all be in short supply during a divorce and in the time period immediately following a divorce.
-Make sure that you are emphasizing how much you love your child and how he or she fits into your life now that you may be living in different places for much of the time.
+Whether your child shows it or not, they crave your love, your approval, and your time.
+These things can all be in short supply during a divorce and in the period immediately following a divorce.
+Make sure that you are emphasizing how much you love your child and how they fit into your life now that you may be living in different places for much of the time.

 Part of this is letting your child know that they were not the cause of the divorce.
-This is probably advice that you have received from other people or at least seen in places other than this blog post.
-Many kids believe that they are the cause of the divorce and that can harm their psyche a great deal as a result.
-Emphasizing that they did nothing wrong and that nothing was going to change as far as how much you love your kids can go a long way towards assisting in their transition into post-divorce life.
+This is probably advice you have received from other people or at least seen in places other than this blog post.
+Many kids believe that they are the cause of the divorce, which can harm their psyche a great deal as a result.
+Emphasizing that they did nothing wrong and that nothing was going to change how much you love your kids can go a long way towards assisting in their transition into post-divorce life.

-Although the stigma surrounding counseling and therapy has faded to a large extent in recent years, there is some degree of hesitancy for many people when it comes to considering whether or not to attend counseling or therapy sessions.
+Although the stigma surrounding counseling and therapy has faded to a large extent in recent years, there is some degree of hesitancy for many people when considering whether or not to attend counseling or therapy sessions.
 The world we live in today is ironically one of the loneliest when compared to generations past.
-This is ironic because we now have the capacity to talk to and interact with people around the world in the blink of an eye.
+This is ironic because we now can talk to and interact with people worldwide in the blink of an eye.
 However, the world has also become impersonal in many ways.
-You may have a thousand friends on social media but you may not feel comfortable sharing your feelings about your divorce with any of them.
+You may have a thousand friends on social media, but you may not feel comfortable sharing your feelings about your divorce with any of them.

 Going to therapy or seeking counseling is not a sign that you are weak or are mentally unstable.
 Doing so will not harm you in any way if you have to go back to court for a modification of the orders.
-If anything, your understanding that you need to talk to someone about your circumstances is positive for you and your life.
+Understanding that you need to talk to someone about your circumstances is positive for you and your life.

 What to do when your kids visit with their other parent

-If these back and forth visits are met with animosity and fighting at every pick-up and drop off that will only add to the problems.
-I have had more than one client who had to resort to doing pick up and drop offs at a local police station because other locations would end up with their ex-spouses acting foolishly towards them.
+If these back and forth visits are met with hatred and fighting at every pick-up and drop-off, that will only add to the problems.
+I have had more than one client who had to resort to doing pick-up and drop-offs at a local police station because other locations would end up with their ex-spouses acting foolishly towards them.
 Imagine being the child of these folks who have to walk into a police station to see their other parent.
-I think it's safe to say that there would be an impact on their long term mental health.
+I think it's safe to say that there would be an impact on their long-term mental health.

-First of all, your kids need to be kept in the loop as far as when they will be at your home and when they will be going to see their other parent.
-Obviously a four-year-old cannot be expected to memorize a possession schedule, but you can share with him or her a day in advance of when it is time to start getting their belongings together to go visit their other parent.
-This will reduce the shock of changing homes for the week, weekend or whatever interval you all have in place for visitation.
+First of all, your kids need to be kept in the loop as far as when they will be at your home and when they will see their other parent.
+A four-year-old cannot be expected to memorize a possession schedule, but you can share with them a day in advance when it is time to start getting their belongings together to visit their other parent.
+This will reduce the shock of changing homes for the week, weekend, or whatever interval you all have in place for visitation.

-Next, I think it is helpful for your child to understand that it is a good thing that he or she has a relationship with both parents.
-If you can tell your child that you approve of their going to see the other parent and that you hope he or she has fun that will help ease him or her into the transition of going to see their other parent.
-Kids can and do feel guilty about going and having fun with the parent who has visitation rights, for example.
-If you reassure your child that it is ok to be excited to go see that parent then you can develop an even stronger, healthier relationship with him or her.
+Next, I think it is helpful for your child to understand that it is good to have a relationship with both parents.
+If you can tell your child that you approve of their going to see the other parent and that you hope they have fun, that will help ease them into the transition of seeing their other parent.
+For example, kids can and do feel guilty about going and having fun with the parent who has visitation rights.
+If you reassure your child that it is ok to be excited to see that parent, you can develop an even more robust, healthier relationship with them.

-Finally, you and your child's other parent are free to come up with your own visitation schedule on the fly.
+Finally, you and your child's other parents are free to come up with your visitation schedule on the fly.
 You do not need to feel bound by your court orders.
-Keep in mind that if there are disagreements or problems that the court orders act as a fallback provision.
-However, if you find that a particular aspect of your visitation agreement is not working you can always come to an agreement on the fly with your ex-spouse as to how you want to arrange a visit.
+Keep in mind that if there are disagreements or problems, the court orders act as a fallback provision.
+However, if you find that a particular aspect of your visitation agreement is not working, you can always come to an agreement on the fly with your ex-spouse as to how you want to arrange a visit.

 What you should not do when it comes to arranging your visitation schedule after a divorce

-The whole point of co-parenting is being able to work out problems with your ex-spouse on a mutual basis.
+The whole point of co-parenting is working out problems with your ex-spouse on a mutual basis.
 Do not make any changes or decisions without consulting your ex-spouse first.
-You need to help each other to feel like you are equal partners in this child raising relationship.
+You need to help each other to feel like you are equal partners in this child-raising relationship.
 Making decisions on your own can undermine any amount of trust that you are attempting to build with one another.

-Do not have your significant another pick up the kids unless you absolutely have to
+Do not have your significant another pick up the kids unless you have to

-Typically, in a final decree of divorce, you will be able to list the name of a person or two that can substitute in for you on days when you need to pick up or drop off your kids with the other parent.
-Usually grandparents, uncles, aunts, etc. are chosen and nobody really bats an eye.
-However, in some cases, you may have a "friend" who becomes more than that after the divorce who you want to slide into this role.
+Typically, in a final decree of divorce, you will be able to list the name of a person or two that can substitute for you on days when you need to pick up or drop off your kids with the other parent.
+Usually, grandparents, uncles, aunts, etc., are chosen, and nobody bats an eye.
+In some cases, you may have a "friend" who becomes more than that after the divorce who you want to slide into this role.
 I can tell you from experience that although it may make logical sense for you to do this- especially since you and that person may be living together.
-In practice, it can and will create a great amount of anger in most cases.
+In practice, it can and will create a significant amount of anger in most cases.

 Your child's other parent is already in an emotionally vulnerable position after the divorce.
-Now you are putting your significant other into a situation that is volatile?
+Now you are putting your significant other into a volatile situation?
 It seems like a lose-lose proposition to me.
 Consider easing your new love interest into roles like this over time.
-In the event that you are running late to pick up the kids consider having a parent or other relative that is close by fill in for you rather than a person that you are in a new relationship with.
+If you are running late to pick up the kids, consider having a parent or other close relative fill in for you rather than a person you are in a new relationship with.

 Consistency- tomorrow's blog post topic

-We are going to pick up right where we left off in today's blog post by sharing with you all about how consistency in co-parenting can make a huge difference for the better with the life of your children.
+We are going to pick up right where we left off in today's blog post by sharing with you all about how consistency in co-parenting can make a massive difference for the better in the life of your children.

-Our attorneys and staff take a great deal of pride in being able to serve the people that we live alongside here in our community.
+Our attorneys and staff take a great deal of pride in serving the people we live alongside here in our community.
 We work tirelessly on behalf of our clients and their families to achieve goals in the courts of southeast Texas.
-To learn more about our office or to inquire about the services we can provide to you, contact us today.
+To learn more about our office or inquire about the services we can provide to you, contact us today.